hilogames/HLSpriteKit/README.md

 [self needsSharedGestureRecognizersForNode:toolbarNode];
 ```

-This will give you delegate callbacks for taps on toolbar tools.
+This will give you delegate callbacks for taps or clicks on toolbar tools.

 See the Example project (`HLSpriteKit/Example/HLSpriteKit/HLCatalogScene.m` in project or
 [on GitHub](https://github.com/hilogames/HLSpriteKit/blob/master/Example/Shared/HLCatalogScene.m))